citrix-workspace/microapps-script-sdk/jira/Readme.md

   - `issueType` (mandatory) - depends on the project configuration, typical values are `Bug`, `Task`, `Story`, etc.
   - `reporterId` (optional) - reporter ID or username (depends on project configuration), the issue is created with reporter same as username used in credentials reporter, if `reporterId` is used then the issue is updated accordingly
 - `jira/jira.js` - path to Javascript file

+### Start and invoke webhook listener with issue updated event

+The following example starts console runner in simple http server mode which expose URL with webhook listener defined in javascript file and specified by parameter `--name`.
+When http server is running, can be invoked from tools like curl or Postman.

+See [Execute sync with basic auth](#basicAuth) to prepare `configJiraBasicAuth.json` config file.
+Basic auth and `baseUrl` are not provided as CLI arguments in the example.
+Webhook listener has post webhook action, download ticket detail from Jira, then auth needs to be configured.

+`bin\run.bat webhook --name updateTicketWebhook --configuration-file=jira/configJiraBasicAuth.template.json jira/jira.js`

+Console runner starts in http server mode on default port (8282), can be changed by parameter.
+Also prints URL on which is webhook listener exposed, which could be used in next step for invoking webhook listener.

+`curl -v -d "{ \"issue\": { \"key\": \"FP-1151\" } }" http://localhost:8282/<uuid>/updateTicketWebhook`

+Invoked URL path contains <uuid> placeholder, which will be printed when console runner starts.